BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 Start/Stop

 Press the button to switch the appliance on.
 The countdown begins.
-To stop the programme or to cancel delayed programming, hold down on the button for 3 seconds.
+To stop the programme or to cancel delayed programming, hold down the button for 3 seconds.

-before the beep sounds, subtract the "extra" column time from the total baking time.
+Before the beep sounds, subtract the "extra" column time from the total baking time.

 For example: "extra" = 2:51 and "total time" = 3:13, the ingredients can be added after 22 min.